Sousveillance: Sousveillance cultures

-In the case of police body camera implementation in the US, there are multiple responses and social implications to this form of sousveillance.
-The case against police brutality and the Black Lives Matter movement has garnered an immense and impassioned following in a very short amount of time.
-There are two different social movements that have arisen in response to police body cameras.
-One school of thought that has manifested support is that police body cameras are necessary in fighting and ending police brutality.
-The other is the opposing stance to this one that raises the issue of privacy that police body cameras may violate.
 There have not been many case studies that have taken place in implementing police body cameras.
 This means that police worn body cameras have not been proven as a definite method to solve the problem of police brutality.
 Studies have also shown that people, both policemen and civilians, act differently when they are aware that they are being surveilled on camera.
-This leaves a lot of room for unpredictability surrounding the consequences of the use of this form of sousveillance.